About Food Bank of Alaska

 With this core belief and a commitment to preventing good food from being wasted, a small group of Anchorage church and community volunteers organized Food Bank of Alaska in 1979 to serve the entire state.

 Our role is unique.
 Food Bank of Alaska works with food industry partners to salvage food that would otherwise go to waste from grocery stores, wholesalers, producers, farmers, and the fishing industry.
 We also collect food donated by community members and administer government food programs.
-With your help last year, we distributed more than 9.0 million pounds – 7.5 million meals – statewide to 150 partner food pantries, soup kitchens, senior centers, and children’s programs feeding their hungry neighbors.
+With your help we distributed more than 11 million pounds of food through June 2021.
+This is a 2,056,177-pound (23%) increase over last year.
+This was shipped statewide to 150 partner food pantries, soup kitchens, senior centers, and children’s programs feeding their hungry neighbors.

 Currently 1 in 8 Alaskans, including 1 in 6 children, struggles with hunger.
 Your generosity makes it possible for Food Bank of Alaska to feed hungry children, families and seniors.